Thursday, Oct 8th, 2015

-I have chased the ethereally light, hollow, crisp cream puff for ten years.
-The goal: A dough that swells proud and taut in the oven, completely hollow with no webbing, and retains its light crispiness when layered between soft creams and shiny glazes.
+I myself have chased the ethereally light, hollow, crisp cream puff for nearly 10 years.
+A dough that swells proud and taut in the oven, completely hollow with no webbing, and retains its light crispiness when layered between soft creams and shiny glazes.

 This requires a well-balanced recipe, diligent cooking over the stovetop, and a watchful eye when adding the eggs.
 Once mastered, you’ll find seemingly endless applications for your pate de choux.
 Yes, you can bake hollow shells for cream puffs, and fill their cavities with delicious sweet things, towering them into croquembouche.
 The shape can be altered when you pipe, long and skinny for eclaires, round for paris brest, and more!
 You can also opt for savory fillings of confit duck and dried fruits, liver pates, and rillettes, or a simpler herbed ricotta.
 My gingerbread flavored pate de choux recipe was once borrowed to be filled with the Japanese barbecued eel, unagi.
 Cheese can be folded directly into your pate de choux dough to make gougeres, cheesy little poofs most often eaten warm and fresh from the oven.